openstack-archive/murano/doc/source/admin/deploy_murano/prerequisites.rst

       sudo ./start-vm.sh 5

-   To view VM’s desktops, connect with VNC viewer to your host to VNC screens :1 thru :5 (ports 5901-5905).
+   To view VM's desktops, connect with VNC viewer to your host to VNC screens :1 thru :5 (ports 5901-5905).

 #.
 Turn off the instances.
 You may simply kill all KVM processes by running: